 Or maybe it is difficult to make time for the live online reading.
 Life gets in the way.
 Maybe you don’t feel like speaking with anyone via video chat or over the telephone.

-This is where recorded readings come in!
+This is where this recorded reading add on comes in!

 The reading is filmed on Zoom as I talk through the cards and what they could mean for you personally, without you having to be present at the reading.